etychon/NMEA_py_decoder/README.md

 # Output as JSON for integration with other systems
 python3 nmea_parser.py sample_data.txt --json

-# Send data to Splunk for analysis
+# Send data to Splunk for analysis (with human-readable logging)
 python3 nmea_parser.py sample_data.txt --splunk

 # Receive UDP stream from GPS device on port 4001